lipithat/portfolio/README.md

 # Lipi's Portfolio Website 🌟

 Welcome to my personal portfolio website!
-I'm Lipi a passionate software developer with a keen interest in creating meaningful web applications.
-I also have an eye for aesthetics and hopefully you can see that through my portfolio, whiche showcases my projects and experiences.
+I'm Lipi, a passionate software developer with a keen interest for creating meaningful web applications.
+I also have an eye for aesthetics and hopefully you can see that through my portfolio, which showcases my projects and experiences.

 ## 🚀 About This Project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The site is a platform to highlight my journey as a developer and the projects I've worked on.